Proto:Super Mario World 2: Yoshi's Island

 Dated December 23, 1994.
 Seems to be pretty close to ystool.hex in functionality.

-Mostly the same as yst_rom.bin and ystool.hex and but with a few minor differences.
+Mostly the same as yst_rom.bin and ystool.hex, but with a few minor differences.
 Setting the byte at 0x7FBD to 03 causes a 3rd option, "UNDO BACK-UP", to appear.

 This ROM appears to be an editor for the main overworld Mode 7 map.
 This tool allows you to place objects on and around the island, save/load maps, as well as manually walking Yoshi around the island.